gatsbyjs/gatsby/docs/docs/glossary.md

 ### JavaScript

 A programming language that helps us make the web dynamic and interactive.
 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/Javascript) is a widely deployed web technology in browsers.
 It is also used on the server-side with [Node.js](#node).
+It is an implementation of the [ECMAScript](#ECMAScript) specification.

 ## K